Main menu

 Posterior fourchette fissuring may be primary, i.e., no underlying skin disease is diagnosed, or secondary to an infection or inflammatory skin disease.
 Common causes include:

-Laceration of the posterior fourchette may also be due to straddle injury, violence or rape but in these situations bruising and other injuries are likely to be present.
+Laceration of the posterior fourchette may also be due to straddle injury, violence or rape; in these situations bruising and other injuries may also be present.

 Similar symptoms experienced in the absence of fissuring or other visible signs may be described as vulvodynia or vestibulodynia.